ndp/csster/README.md

 ## jQuery Integration

-If jQuery is loaded first, Csster provides a "csster" method:
+If jQuery is loaded before Csster, it provides a "csster" plugin:

     $('.sidebar').csster({ border: '5px solid green', padding: 10 });